matteopilz/OpenMS-website/content/en/applications/nuxl.md

 NuXL is currently compatible with Proteome Discoverer 3.0 and 3.1.

 1. **Before Installation:**
+Download the PD archive from https://github.com/timosachsenberg/OpenMS/releases/tag/NuXLPublication

+3. **Before Installation:**
    - Please make sure that Proteome Discoverer is closed before running the NuXL installer.

-2. **Manual Installation:**
+4. **Manual Installation:**
-   For PD three .dll files need to be copied to different folders in the 'ProteomeDiscoverer 3.1' folder structure and a folder containing the data processing of OpenMS which needs to go to the 'Tools' directory.
+   For PD three .dll files need to be copied to different folders in the `ProteomeDiscoverer 3.1` folder structure and a folder containing the data processing of OpenMS which needs to go to the `Tools` directory.
 For PD 3.1 you would:
-   1. Copy PD.OpenMS.NuXLNode.dll to C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Magellan.Server
+   1. Copy `PD.OpenMS.NuXLNode.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Magellan.Server`
-   2. Copy PD.OpenMS.NuXLViewer.dll to C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer
+   2. Copy `PD.OpenMS.NuXLViewer.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer`
-   3. Copy ZedGraph_OpenMS.dll to C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer
+   3. Copy `ZedGraph_OpenMS.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer`
-   4. Go to C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Tools and copy the folder “NuXL” from the .zip.
+   4. Go to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Tools` and copy the folder `NuXL` from the .zip.
-   5. Open PD, go to Administration -> Manage Licenses.
-Click “Scan for Missing Features” on top of the list of available licenses on the right side of the PD window.
+   5. Open PD, go to `Administration -> Manage Licenses`.
+Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.

-3. **Troubleshooting**
+5. **Troubleshooting**
    - Sometimes the operating system blocks the execution of .dlls copied from an external source.
 In these cases, it is necessary to go to the folder containing the .dll, right-click on it, choose properties, and then security.
 The dialog offers an option to unblock the .dll from execution.

 Note: Coming soon: One-click installer so no manual copy is required.
 The installer will automatically detect your Proteome Discoverer installation directory and deploy the NuXL nodes correctly.